Education

 2023 - 2028 (exp.)

-and a member of the Schwartz Lab at Princess Margaret Cancer Centre, University Health Network and Vector Institute for Artificial Intelligence.
+I am a Ph.D. student at the Department of Medical Biophysics at University of Toronto.
+I am a member of the Schwartz Lab at Princess Margaret Cancer Centre, University Health Network and Vector Institute for Artificial Intelligence.

 Courses taken